-On 30 June 2015, IBERDROLA has disposed of its participation in Euskaltel, S.A. amounting to EUR 24,042 thousand, which has resulted in a capital gain of EUR 15,578 thousands registered in the heading "Gains/ (losses on available-for-sale financial assets" of the Income statement for the year 2015.
+On 30 June 2015, IBERDROLA disposed of its participation in Euskaltel, S.A. amounting to EUR 24,042 thousand, which resulted in a gross gain of EUR 15,578 thousand recognised in the heading "Gains/(losses) on available-for-sale financial assets for the period" of the Income statement for the year 2015.